Daniel-Mazzilli/full-stack-portfolio-front-end/README.md

 # Travel the W0rld
 ## My Full Stack Portfolio project

-### DB needs to be reconfigured on Render, once that is done full functionality will be reinstated.
-Hoping to get to that soon

 ### Project Overview

 For the past couple of years I have been very interested in traveling more, and decided it would be a fun Portfolio Project to create a full stack web application that could be used as a travel journal and tracker, with a dynamic map that displays the countries one has visited.